 Using these three events which are automatically driven by SmartAds allows you to build a detailed picture of the players behaviour.
 The eight charts that are preconfigured in the SmartAds dashboard will give you an indication of how this data can be used, but they are only the basics of what can be done by using this data to understand how your players are using Ads in the game.

 Controlling Smart Ads with Engage

 The Decision point is defined in the platform and represents the point in the game where you might want to show an Ad.
-When the call is made, the SmartAds SDK will check to make sure that for this specific player a campaign has not already been set up to control the Ad.
+When the call is made, the SmartAds SDK will check to make sure that for this specific player a campaign has been set up to control the Ad.
 If there is a campaign set up the display of the Ad will be controlled by this campaign.

 For each point in the game where you show an Ad, you should provide a recognisable Decision Point that is set up in the platform.
 Having more points that you could show an Ad than you initially intend using allows you to experiment with different configurations and try different strategies without the need for a new build or certification.

 To control SmartAds there is a new SmartAds Action in the Action menu.

 When you create the SmartAds action you can define whether the ad is an Interstitial or Rewarded, control the duration to wait between ads and the number of ads that can be shown per session or per day.
 You can also specify the reward type and amount for rewarded ads.